wp-plugins/a-year-before/readme.txt

 * year : the number of years ago you want to show the articles.
 * before : piece of HTML to insert before the title of the articles.
 Default `<li>`
 * after: piece of HTML to insert after the title of the articles.
 Default `</li>`
+* range: number of days the plugin will search back in the past for an article.
+Default 1
 * showdate: shows the date (showdate=1) before every title or not (showdate=0)
 * dateformat : dateformat as used by PHP.
 Default ist the german shortform »d.m.y«
 * notfound: the text the plugin will output, if no article is found on the defined date.